 Where this becomes an issue, is if you take the load out of the back of your four-wheel drive (or the caravan off), all of a sudden, it becomes the stiffest, bumpiest ride you’ve ever had.
 So what do you do?
 Choosing the right suspension for the job is the next most important item on the list.

 Choosing the right suspension

 Let’s look at a few examples, of the different requirements for our suspension set-ups.

 1: “The dual-cab is usually empty, but we really load it up when we go away.”

-2: “I’m always dragging round the boat or the camper trailer, so it’s always got something on the back!”
+2: “I’m always dragging around the boat or the camper, so it’s always got something on the back!”